YoyoCodes/Bank-Tech-Test/jasmine-standalone-3.1.0/README.md

 # Bank Tech Test

+To interact with the app just fork the repo and clone it.
+Open SpecRunner in the browser to run the tests.
+Open the console on the same page to interact with the code.

 ## Requirements
 <ul>
   <li>You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)</li>